mixxxdj/mixxx/source/chapters/introduction.rst

 ===================

 Mixxx is available for Windows, Mac OS X and GNU/Linux.
-Mixxx is designed to use very few system resources, but the Mixxx team suggests these minimum requirements for having a great experience with Mixxx:
+Mixxx is designed to use very few system resources, but the Mixxx Development Team suggests these minimum requirements for having a great experience with Mixxx:

 * A 2GHz or faster CPU
 * At least 1GB of RAM